Quick Guide to Fixing Computer Hardware

 Resources

-Computer Hope Great for less technical people
+Computer Hope Tips for less technical people

 FixingMyComputer.com Basic but comprehensive